masc-ucsc/livehd/docs/Policy.md

 ## License

-We intend to keep LGRAPH perpetually open source and to use a liberal open source [license](../LICENSE) (BSD-3).
-As a contributor to the project, you agree that any contributions be licensed under the terms of the BSD-3 license shown at the root directory.
-The BSD-3 license boils down to this:
+We intend to keep LGRAPH perpetually open source and to use a liberal open source [license](../LICENSE) (BSD 3-Clause).
+As a contributor to the project, you agree that any contributions be licensed under the terms of the BSD 3-Clause license shown at the root directory.
+The BSD 3-Clause license boils down to this:

 * You can freely distribute LGRAPH.
 * You must retain the copyright notice if you redistribute LGRAPH.